red-axe/am-editor/docs/plugin/tutorials-card.md

 -   `border` border changes
 -   `background` background color change

-### `toolbarFollowMouse`

-Whether the card toolbar follows the mouse position, the default flase

 ### `lazyRender`

 Whether to enable lazy loading, the rendering is triggered when the card node is visible in the view